WPAT (AM)

-WPAT (930 AM) is a radio station licensed to Paterson, New Jersey, with a brokered programming format.
+WPAT (930 kHz) is a AM radio station licensed to Paterson, New Jersey, with a brokered programming format.
 It is owned by Multicultural Broadcasting with studios in Manhattan's Financial District.

 WPAT is powered at 5,000 watts, using a directional antenna to protect other stations on 930 AM from interference.
-The station's four 380 foot towers are on Broad Street in Clifton, New Jersey, near the Garden State Parkway.
+The station's four 380-foot towers are on Broad Street in Clifton, New Jersey, near the Garden State Parkway.

 History

 Beautiful music

 WPAT signed on the air on May 3, 1941.
 It originally was a daytimer broadcasting at 1,000 watts, required to go off the air at night.
 Its studios were at 7 Ellison Street in Paterson.
 In December 1949, it began broadcasting 24 hours a day, with power increased to 5,000 watts, by using a directional antenna.
 The studios were moved to 66 Hamilton Street.
 Air personalities at the time included John Henry Faulk.

 For many years, the station aired a beautiful music format under the slogan "Easy 93".
 Coincidentally, WPAT-FM, its sister station added in 1957, was also called "Easy 93" because it broadcasts at 93.1 MHz.
 WPAT-AM-FM were the essence of a mellow sound and feel.
 Announcers spoke in hushed tones and even the recorded commercials were expected to be low-key.
 When the Federal Communications Commission (FCC) ordered AM-FM combo stations in larger cities to end full time simulcasting in the late 1960s, WPAT took a unique approach to the challenge.
-While they were forbidden to air the same songs at the same time, the stations began "shadowcasting."
+While they were forbidden to air the same songs at the same time, the stations began "shadowcasting".
 The FM station would repeat the previous week's AM song list in a slightly different order on FM.
-(Today, the two stations have different formats and owners.)

 Initially, WPAT's music was instrumental versions of popular adult music, as well as Broadway and Hollywood show tunes.
 Artists included Mantovani, Henry Mancini, Stan Kenton, Jackie Gleason, the Hollyridge Strings, Ray Conniff, Percy Faith, David Rose and Ferrante & Teicher.
 Some of the music bordered on light classical.